 ABA ROLI is seeking a Program Manager to be based in Hanoi, Vietnam to oversee a program focused on wildlife trafficking, in cooperation with the Wildlife Conservation Society.
 The program will include training on anti-corruption, anti-money laundering and financial tools for judges, criminal investigators and government officials, and integrating wildlife crimes into resources for judges.
 The ideal candidate will have an understanding of environmental crimes; experience designing training programs; skills in engaging with justice sector actors and other program stakeholders and experience managing the implementation of donor-funded programs, especially U.S. Government-funded projects.
 S/he will work closely with ABA ROLI’s Washington, DC office.

 The role is for 12 months, with the possibility of extension, and is expected to start late 2018/early 2019.
+This consultant role requires an average of 2 days/week over the 12 months.

 - Responsible for day-to-day management of assigned programs and ensures that all programmatic requirements are being met/exceeded according to the ABA, ROLI, and grantor requirements;